 The drivers, challenges and trends impacting tiered storage management are well known:

-- Data Growth: The amount of data in most organisations is doubling every 12 to 24 months.
+- Data Growth: The amount of data in most organizations is doubling every 12 to 24 months.

 - Cost Deltas: Performance and high-availability oriented storage devices and SSDs typically cost 3 to 10 times more than lower tier capacity oriented storage.

 - Access Frequency: Over 50 percent of stored data becomes inactive within 60 days of creation.